Walt Johnson

 Before she came back to get our order, we saw her take a large grocery bag of food out and hand it to the panhandler.
 “We’re all family here,” she said when I mentioned it.

-A couple nights later, another friend and I went to Mandina’s, an old family restaurant on Canal Street—a favorite I remembered from the 60s and 70s.
-The line of customers wound out the door and down the sidewalk, and we chatted with a couple ahead of us in the line.
+A couple of nights later, another friend and I went to Mandina’s, an old family restaurant on Canal Street—a favorite I remembered from the 60s and 70s.
+The line of customers wound out the door and down the sidewalk, and we chatted with a couple ahead of us in line.

 We enjoyed a delicious meal.
 When we asked our waitress for the bill, she told us the other couple had paid our bill.
 They had asked her to tell us, “Just tell them ‘thank you’ for coming back to help us.”

-New Orleans is filled with wonderful, caring people—white, Black, Hispanic, young newcomers and old timers.
-They’re the reason people love New Orleans, no matter where they live.
+New Orleans is filled with wonderful, caring people—white, Black, Hispanic, young newcomers, and old-timers.
+They’re the reason people love New Orleans no matter where they live.

 Podcast: Play in new window | Download (Duration: 2:52 — 2.7MB)